 All assignments in an

-always block must be assigned to a reg variable – the reg variable may or may not actually represent a hardware register.
+always block must be assigned to a reg variable.
 If the

 always block assigns a value to the

 reg variable for all possible executions, then the reg variable is not actually a hardware register.
 These types of data objects hold the value from one procedural assignment statement to the next, and that means it holds its value over simulation data cycles.
 Then, we write,

 always block is a behavioral block which contains a list of expressions which are evaluated sequentially.
 This list is known as the sensitivity list or trigger list.